complete or amend a simple break-even chart

 4.4.3 Break-Even Analysis

-Break-even analysis is a crucial tool for businesses to understand the relationship between costs, revenue, and profit.
-It helps determine the point at which total revenue equals total costs, meaning the business is neither making a profit nor a loss.
+Break-even analysis is a tool used to determine the point at which total revenue equals total costs.
+At this point, the business is neither making a profit nor incurring a loss.
+It helps businesses understand the relationship between costs, revenue, and profit.

 Key Terms